StefMVP/MvpDraft-Daily-Fantasy-Sports/README.md

 - ![Img](img/tutorial/2.png)

 # Other
 We regret to announce that MVPDraft.com has shut down the platform.
 Don't hesitate to reach out to discuss potential partnerships.
+Contact: https://gostef.com/

 # Link
 - https://twitter.com/MVPDraft